adlnet/xapi-profiles/xapi-profiles-spec.md

-`@type` | `Verb`, `ActivityType`, or `AttachmentUsageType` `inScheme` | The IRI of the specific profile version currently being described `prefLabel` | A language map of the preferred names in each language `altLabel` | An array of language-tagged alternative names.
-Array members MUST be expanded value objects with @value and @language keys.
-`definition` | A language map of the precise definition, including how to use the concept properly in statements `deprecated` | Optional.
+`@type` | `Verb`, `ActivityType`, or `AttachmentUsageType` `inScheme` | The IRI of the specific profile version currently being described `prefLabel` | A language map of the preferred names in each language `definition` | A language map of the precise definition, including how to use the concept properly in statements `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.
 `broader` | An array of IRIs of concepts of the same @type from this profile version that have a broader meaning.